yash-nethues/getpaid/readme.txt

 Show last invoice's sequential number - ADDED
 Set PayPal landing page to Billing page - CHANGED
-GD Listing does not renewed on renewal payment - FIXED Changing currency should not reflected in existing invoices until invoices resaved - FIXED Negative total if discount is greater than item price - FIXED Checkout/history/success pages should not be cached - FIXED
+GD Listing does not renewed on renewal payment - FIXED Changing currency should not reflected in existing invoices until invoices re-saved - FIXED Negative total if discount is greater than item price - FIXED Checkout/history/success pages should not be cached - FIXED